statecharts/statecharts.github.io/_glossary/compound-state.md

 When designing a statechart, the act of changing an atomic state into a compound state (by introducing a substate or two) is called _refining_ the state.
 The refinement alludes to the different behaviour encoded in the substates as being a _refinement_, or _specialization_ of the generic behavour of the compound state.

+Technically a statechart itself is usually (at the top level) a compound state itself.

+### Any State

+Some statechart systems have a concept of "Any State" — one that is always active.
+Unity's Animation State Machines (where it's called "Any State") and SwiftState (where `nil` denotes the _any state_) are a couple of examples.
+The transitions defined for the "Any State" will _always_ be in play.
+A compound state can play the same role as the Any State, by defining a single top level state to hold those types of transitions.

+Note that while Any State often are defined for the entire state machine, a compound state can be used in a scoped fashion.
+A compound state can be used to provide "Any State" like functionality for a smaller part of the statechart if needed.

 ## Notation

 A compound state is a normal state with its substates depicted _inside_ the borders of the state itself: